thebatfisk/fw-nrfconnect-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 Complete the following steps in the nRF Mesh app to configure models:

 1. On the Network screen, tap the :guilabel:`Mesh Sensor Client` node.
-   Basic information about the Mesh node and its configuration is displayed.
+   Basic information about the mesh node and its configuration is displayed.
 #.
 In the Mesh node view, expand the element.
    It contains the list of models in the first and only element of the node.
 #.
 Tap :guilabel:`Sensor Client` to see the model's configuration.